NFL FanDuel Jackpot: Bet Anytime TD on Vikings-Chargers for Chance at Bonus Bets 10/23/25

 Use a token to place an Anytime TD wager on the Minnesota Vikings vs. Los Angeles Chargers game.
 If your player scores the first OR last touchdown of the game, you'll get a share of $2 million in Bonus Bets.
 That's $1 million for first touchdown and $1 million for last touchdown!

 Week 8's Thursday Night Football game pits the 3-3 Minnesota Vikings against the 4-3 Los Angeles Chargers.
 Minnesota has sunk into last place in the NFC North, whereas the Chargers are tied for second in the AFC West.
-Both sides are in the bottom half of the league in touchdowns per game, although this matchup has a solid 44.5-point over/under (as of Tuesday afternoon).
+Both sides are in the bottom half of the league in touchdowns per game, although this matchup has a solid 44.5-point over/under.

 For the Vikings, running back Jordan Mason leads the way with 4 touchdowns.
 Tight end Josh Oliver leads the team with 2 receiving touchdowns, while Justin Jefferson, Jordan Addison, T.J.
 Hockenson, and Jalen Nailor all have 1 touchdown.